What is Reasonable Force?

-Example 1: “Sarah is 16 years old and is assaulted by a large male who attempts to grab hold of her, she strikes the attacker with her umbrella, he backs away”
+Example 1: “Sarah is assaulted by a large male who attempts to grab hold of her, she strikes the attacker with her umbrella, he backs away”

 Example 2: “Matthew is assaulted by an elderly man who has dementia, the man tries to grab hold of him, Matthew is 6 foot 8, he strikes the man with his hand”

 These two examples are very over-simplified, however whilst the narrative or the “incidents” are very similar, what is reasonable in one case is not reasonable in the other.

 You have to consider the threat

 In example 1 the aggressor was a large male and the victim was a young female.

 In example 2 the aggressor was more fragile, confused and lacking in mental capacity and the “victim” was of big stature/strength.

 The perceived risk is much greater in example 1, therefore the reaction to the attack is of higher intensity.
 In order to mitigate the risk posed the use of an object in this case could be deemed reasonable.
 However when analysing example 2, the risk posed is much lower and the size/strength of the victim should aid him to use a lower level of force.
 In this case striking the elderly man would not be proportionate to the perceived risk.